mentionapp/kebab/README.md

 ### Date\DateUtils

 `DateUtils` provides a few date creation methods.
-The class usese `Clock` internally, so it will successfully use the fake time during tests.
+The class uses `Clock` to get the system time, so its results can be controlled and predicted in tests.

 ``` php
 <?php